 - When done correctly, an asset protection plan serves as a valuable bargaining chip.

 - When done incorrectly, the plan can be unwound and assets seized, with clients (and potentially planners) held in contempt or even thrown in jail.

 Therefore, it is imperative that clients work with an advisory team, specializing in asset protection strategies.
 Each client’s individual risks and benefits must be fully assessed and clients assured that the plan they ultimately put in place will work.

 Basic, Everyday Asset Protection Planning

-Many of your clients may already be taking advantage of basic asset protection strategies and not even realize it.
+Many of your clients at personal injury attorney services in royal oak mi may already be taking advantage of basic asset protection strategies and not even realize it.

 For example, the first line of defense against liability is insurance, including homeowner’s, automobile, business, professional, malpractice, long-term care, and umbrella policies.